conectado/conectado-blog/content/temporaries-rabbit-hole.md

 For more information about this error, try `rustc --explain E0716`.
 ```

 Somehow, when we declare `Foo` in `let x = Some(&Foo)` there's really no variable to hold it.
 So, it's created temporarily, living only until the end of the `let` statement.
-After that, it's dropped, so when we try to invoke `x` again, it'd contain a dangling reference, so the compiler disallows it.
+After that, it's dropped, so when we try to invoke `x` again, the compiler disallows it, because it'd contain a dangling reference.

 Does this make sense?
 No?
 Kinda?
-Maybe we should just get the `Some` out of the way, it doesn't seem to be relevant for this discussion, and it shouldn't change anything.
+Maybe we should just get the `Some` out of the way, as it doesn't seem to be relevant for this discussion, and it shouldn't change anything.

 So now we can rewrite it like this.